Drawn to Life: Two Realms: Development

+In 2009, Jeremiah Slaczka joked in an IGN interview that a third game in the series, titled Drawn to Life: The New World, would be a launch title for the DS2.

+Following THQ's bankruptcy in 2013, the rights to the Drawn to Life series were given to 505 Games.
+A mobile port of the original game for iOS was developed by WayForward and released a year later, in May 2014.
+This version was poorly received and was eventually delisted.
+The series remained dormant for six years until October 2020, when Drawn to Life: Two Realms was leaked on a Taiwanese rating site.
+One month later, 505 Games' French YouTube channel accidentally leaked the reveal trailer, which was quickly taken down.
+The game was released on December 7 the same year.

-Many of the original creators of the first two DS games make a return in Drawn to Life: Two Realms, including artists Chern Fai and Edison Yan, executive producer Joseph Tringali, and composer David J. Franco.
+Two Realms was the third attempt at a Drawn to Life continuation and was pitched to 505 Games in 2019.
+Earlier revival attempts had been pitched in 2015 and 2017.
+Many of the original creators of the first two DS games made a return in Drawn to Life: Two Realms, including artists Chern Fai and Edison Yan, executive producer Joseph Tringali, and composer David J. Franco.

 Reception

 The game received "mixed or average reviews" according to video game review aggregator Metacritic.
-Nintendo Life called it "a sequel that fails to replicate what made the Drawn To Life games so compelling" criticizing the games gameplay mechanics and plot.
+Nintendo Life called it "a sequel that fails to replicate what made the Drawn To Life games so compelling", criticizing the gameplay mechanics and plot.

 Future

-In a 2020 interview, Digital Continue founder Joseph Tringali stated that remakes of the previous games as well a "larger and expansive sequel" were things that the developer had been interested in developing.
-Yet, confirmed that any future plans for the series depends on the sales and reception of Drawn to Life: Two Realms.
+In a 2020 interview, Digital Continue founder Joseph Tringali stated that remakes of the previous games as well as a "larger and expansive sequel" would be considered depending on the sales and reception of the game.